UTSGhost/AnkiGenerator/README.md

 ## How to use

-You can visit [my site](https://anki.utsghost.dev/) to try out the [JAMstack branch](https://github.com/UTSGhost/AnkiGenerator/tree/serverless-app).
+You can visit [my site](https://anki.utsghost.dev/) to try out the [Client-Side React SPA branch](https://github.com/UTSGhost/AnkiGenerator/tree/serverless-app).
 Alternatively, use one of the two options to test it locally:

 ### Option 1: Using Docker (Recommended)